ioncakephper/test-weaver/README.md

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN npm run docs:scripts TO UPDATE -->

 ### Automated Documentation

-- `npm run docs:all`: A convenience script that updates the table of contents, available scripts, and project structure in the README.
+*   `npm run docs:all`: A convenience script that updates the table of contents, available scripts, and project structure in the README.
+*   `npm run docs:links`: Validates all hyperlinks in Markdown files to ensure they are not broken.
-- `npm run docs:scripts`: Updates the "Available Scripts" section in `README.md` with this script.
+*   `npm run docs:scripts`: Updates the "Available Scripts" section in `README.md` with this script.
-- `npm run docs:structure`: Updates the project structure tree in `README.md`.
+*   `npm run docs:structure`: Updates the project structure tree in `README.md`.
-- `npm run toc`: Generates a Table of Contents in `README.md` using `doctoc`.
+*   `npm run toc`: Generates a Table of Contents in `README.md` using `doctoc`.

 ### Code Quality & Formatting

-- `npm run check`: A convenience script that runs the linter.
+*   `npm run check`: A convenience script that runs the linter.
-- `npm run fix`: A convenience script that formats code and then fixes lint issues.
+*   `npm run fix`: A convenience script that formats code and then fixes lint issues.
-- `npm run format`: Formats all JavaScript, Markdown, and JSON files with Prettier.
+*   `npm run format`: Formats all JavaScript, Markdown, and JSON files with Prettier.
-- `npm run lint`: Lints all JavaScript and Markdown files using ESLint.
+*   `npm run lint`: Lints all JavaScript and Markdown files using ESLint.
-- `npm run lint:fix`: Automatically fixes linting issues in all JavaScript and Markdown files.
+*   `npm run lint:fix`: Automatically fixes linting issues in all JavaScript and Markdown files.

 ### Core Development

-- `npm run start`: Runs the application using `node src/index.js`.
+*   `npm run start`: Runs the application using `node src/index.js`.
-- `npm run test`: Runs all tests with Jest and generates a coverage report.
+*   `npm run test`: Runs all tests with Jest and generates a coverage report.
-- `npm run test:watch`: Runs Jest in watch mode, re-running tests on file changes.
+*   `npm run test:watch`: Runs Jest in watch mode, re-running tests on file changes.

 ### The "One-Click" Pre-Commit Workflow

-- `npm run ready`: A convenience script to run before committing: updates all documentation and then formats and fixes all files.
+*   `npm run ready`: A convenience script to run before committing: updates all documentation and then formats and fixes all files.

 <!-- END AVAILABLE SCRIPTS -->